-Well, now that I’ve talked about store-bought Keto pizzas, no wonder there are more low carb versions of most common foods out there.
+Well, now that I’ve talked about store-bought Keto pizzas, no wonder there are more low-carb versions of the most common foods out there.

 Mission Carb Balance has come out with super-soft tortillas that they claim to be low-carb and delicious at the same time!